Rumpunzel/rpg-thingy/rules/talents/fight.md

 ### Slayer

-When attacking with Vigor in a Fight conflict, inflict **1** additional stress for each **6** you rolled, even if your opponent defended successfully (this does not increase the damage to the opponent's morale).
+When attacking with Vigor in a Fight conflict, you always inflict at least **1** stress for each **6** you rolled, even if your opponent defended successfully (this does not increase the damage to the opponent's morale).

 ### Martial Artist (Defend)